forSplinter/forSplinter/README.md

 ## Hello there 👋
 Freshly born in the corporate world (I'am Just Intern), already discovering that broken pipelines and missing unit tests seem to be core company values.
-If you need me, reach out at rassou.muganga@gmail.com — I might just pause the gradient descent of my existence to reply.
+If you need me, reach out at rassou.muganga@gmail.com i might just pause the gradient descent of my existence to reply.
 <!--
 **forSplinter/forSplinter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.